anderic1/odbc32/README.md

 conn = dbConnect(odbc::odbc(), .connection_string="Driver={Microsoft Access Driver (*.mdb, *.accdb)};Dbq=c:/path/to/database.accdb")
 # Error: nanodbc/nanodbc.cpp:1021: IM002: [Microsoft][ODBC Driver Manager] Data source name not found and no default driver specified
 ```
+This is not `odbc`'s fault since it is the 64-bit driver that is missing.
 To make it work one would have to either redo the same thing from 32-bit R but then your analyses will be limited to 2Gb memory.
 One could also just use the `odbc32` package:

 ```R
 library(DBI)